KittyMac/ponyc/DIVERGENCE.md

 # Divergence from Pony

-This purpose of this file is to catalogue, at a high level, the changes this fork has implemented which differ from stock pony.
+This purpose of this file is to catalogue the changes this fork has implemented which differ from stock pony.
 Please note that on my fork I don't actively keep up Windows support.
 Linux will likely just work (or can be made to work with small changes).
-Mac OS uses should have no problem as that's my development platform.
+Mac OS users should have no problem as that is my development platform.

 ## Runtime option --ponyanalysis

 In my opinion, the biggest hurdle to writing performant pony code is not having an understanding of how the runtime works.
-To help profile my own pony projects from a runtime conceptual level, I added logging code with will save event information related to actors, their various states and their message passing.
-I consider the implementation to be fairly optimized (the io is on its own thread, events are passed to it over a pony messageq, etc).
+To help profile my pony projects for runtime issues I added  code which will export information about actors, their various states and their message passing.
+I consider the implementation to be fairly optimized (the I/O is on its own thread, events are passed to it using pony messageq, etc).
 In practical tests having it on usually results in < 1% change in efficiency, but YYMV.

 The output is saved to /tmp/pony.ponyrt\_analytics in a simple csv format.
 Each event saves the following: